Manpage logo

 NAME

-NOTE: The loggen application is distributed with the syslog−ng system logging application, and is usually part of the syslog−ng package.
-The latest version of the syslog−ng application is available at the official syslog−ng website [1] .
+NOTE: The loggen application is distributed with the syslog−ng OSE system logging application, and is usually part of the syslog−ng OSE package.
+The latest version of the syslog−ng OSE application is available at the syslog−ng OSE page.

 When loggen finishes sending the messages, it displays the following statistics:

-average rate: Average rate the messages were sent in messages/second.
+average rate: The average rate of the sent messages in messages/second.

 count: The total number of messages sent.